One Day in Venice: Best Itinerary, Map, Tips & Guide

 The Doge’s Palace is one of the main landmarks in Venice and is a masterpiece of Gothic architecture.
 Made up of three blocks, the wing towards St Mark’s Basin is the oldest, built in 1340 and modified and extended throughout the following centuries.

-The palace was the home of the Doge of Venice, who was the supreme authority of the former republic.
-It not only housed the Doge’s fabulous apartments but also a political office and a prison.
+The palace was home to the Doge of Venice, the supreme authority of the former republic.
+It housed the Doge’s fabulous apartments, a political office, and a prison.

 The Doge’s Palace is one of the top tourist attractions in Venice and is super busy for much of the year.
 Don’t waste time waiting in line when you only have one day to see the city!
 Instead, get a reserved entry skip-the-line ticket for the Doge’s Palace, with which you’ll also get to walk across the famous Bridge of Sighs.